x11x00x00x/XBLSDK/README.md

 deterministic simulation before accepting anything.
 See [`docs/anti-cheat.md`](docs/anti-cheat.md).

 > Not affiliated with Microsoft or Insignia.
-Networking, QR, session storage, and
-> framebuffer/font helpers are generalized from the OG-XBL Cloud Save Backup app.

 ## What's here